 Some people assume that all retailers have the same prices for products.
 That’s not true.
 Prices fluctuate wildly online, even for high-ticket items like TVs and laptops.
-That $500 laptop on Amazon might be only $430 at BestBuy.
-If you buy at Amazon, you’re throwing away $70 and sending it to the wallet of whoever is selling the laptop.
+That $500 laptop on Amazon might have a crazy deal hidden.
+If you buy at Amazon, make sure you use our Amazon Discount Finder and maximize savings.

 Always check for the best price.
-Follow our comprehensive guide to make sure you check all of the corners and get the absolute lowest price you can.
 Sometimes, the best deal is at a known retailer, but sometimes, you can go to smaller retailers to get prices that beat the big guys by a longshot.

 Most of us use coupons once in awhile.
 But what if you had a coupon for every purchase you made?
 Your life would be much cheaper.
 You could buy the things you wanted without ever paying full price.